 Visit Cotswold Farm Park and get to meet rare breed animals in a pretty countryside setting.
-If you visit in springtime, you can see all the newborn lambs, and on certain dates, enjoy talks about these woolly creatures.
+If you visit in springtime, you can see all the newborn lambs and enjoy talks about these woolly creatures on certain dates.

-There are other special events to enjoy at the farm through the year, for example, their falconry week or wool week, where you can experience wool crafts from the past.
+There are other special events to enjoy at the farm throughout the year, for example, their falconry week or wool week, where you can experience wool crafts from the past.

 If you are feeling hungry, try out their cafe, Adam’s Kitchen, for a delicious treat and drink, or maybe even a full meal.
 You can also grab something fresh and delicious from the farm shop to enjoy later at home.

-For those requiring elderly care or with limited mobility there are disabled parking spaces, disabled toilets and the main doors are ramped and wide for wheelchair users.
-The pathways are grassy, concrete and gravelled so are mostly accessible, and they even have wheelchairs available that you can pre-book before a visit.
+For those requiring elderly care or with limited mobility, there are disabled parking spaces, and disabled toilets, and the main doors are ramped and wide for wheelchair users.
+You can pre-book wheelchairs before a visit.
 They also allow free admission for dedicated carers.